Master Terms of Service

 3.12.

 Price Adjustments.
 Beginning 12 months after the Effective Date, Corti may increase its then-current fees for the Platform Services upon renewal of any Order Form or, for month-to-month services, upon sixty (60) days’ advance written notice.
 Any such price increase will not exceed ten percent (10%) annually, except where increases are necessary to reflect: (i) material increases in third-party infrastructure costs (e.g., cloud computing, AI model inference costs) beyond Corti’s reasonable control; (ii) new regulatory compliance requirements; or (iii) material changes in taxes or duties applicable to the Services.
 For such exceptions, Corti will provide at least ninety (90) days’ advance notice and reasonable documentation supporting the cost change.
 Notwithstanding the foregoing, for Order Forms structured with a Pricing Envelope with locked pricing, no price adjustments will apply during the term of such Order Form; pricing adjustments may only take effect upon renewal of the Order Form.
 This Section does not limit Corti’s right to change pricing for new products, features, or services not covered by an existing Order Form.
+If Customer objects to a price increase under this Section, Customer’s sole remedy is to terminate the affected Services at the end of the then-current term by providing written notice within thirty (30) days of receiving notice of the price increase; continued use of the Services after the price increase effective date constitutes acceptance of the new pricing.

 3.13.